Skip to main content

 Scale replicas

-rx scale --application your-app-name --environment your-env-name --component web-app --replicas 2
+rx scale component --application your-app-name --environment your-env-name --component web-app --replicas 2

 Manage components